Zirconium Dental Implants – General Overview

-They are most commonly made from inert, biocompatible Titanium and come in a variety of the shapes and sizes required to fit the residual bone dimensions of the proposed implant area.
+I prefer to use Zirconium Implants as not everyone has compatibility with Titanium ones [they do have 6% Aluminium and 4% Vanadium (for strength) which is not compatible with patients who have metal sensitivity].
+They come in a variety of the shapes and sizes required to fit the residual bone dimensions of the proposed implant area.

 Although in certain cases, this is not required, following insertion, there will normally be an integration period [when the bone ‘knits’ onto the implants] of around 2 to 6 months dependent on the bone quality at the implant site.